Black and White Photography Tips with More Intention and Impact

 Hair is another key focal point in the image and can be paired with accessories.
 A properly stylized shoot with various textures will elevate the overall image.

-Connection and expression should be the main priority of the image.
+Connection and expression should be the main priority of any image but especially important in black and white photography.
 Encourage the subject or model to over exaggerate their facial expression to ensure that it comes across.
 Show them the back of the camera to encourage them that their efforts are or are not working and they will more than likely fully commit to the shot.
 Everything can be there from the styling and the lighting but if the face is dead the entire concept is lost in translation.

-The use of contrast and shadows is ultimately a personal choice.
+The use of contrast and shadows is ultimately a personal choice in black and white photography.
 Take the time to meter properly and create for the sole purpose of a finished image sans color.
 If aiming for more contrast, push it slightly during the shoot to reduce the need to push it in post.

 The studio environment is often typecast as perfection as well, however it is the curated imperfections that make it this way.
 It is an art form to pick and choose which stray hairs make the cut and deciding when the hair needs to be messed up a little bit.
 Also pay attention to personal imperfections as they are often revered as the most attractive component of a person.